COLORADO FISHING REPORT

 Have a look at the reservoir releases before heading to the Muddy, or any tailwater for that matter.
 It might make or break your day.
 Here's a must have link to the state's Colorado Streamflow page.

-Best flies have been Pheasant Tails, gray or olive RS-2's, Caddis Larvae and olive, black or tan Midges.
-Keep your hook sizes between 16 and 22.
+Best flies have been Pheasant Tails, gray or olive RS-2's, #20 Miracle Midges,and midges in black or olive.
+Keep your hook sizes between 18 and 22.
 Fishing isn't off the hook but it is worth the mile (fish) walk into the river from the parking lot.
-The streamer action is picking up.
+The streamer action is fair, as is the action on egg patterns.

 Whether you prefer the 12 oz., or you are all in for the "40," this creek is always flowing cold and foamy.
 Use limes and salt as needed.
 Longnecks are the preferred choice, but almost any variety will catch you a buzz.